-The 720S is no Lotus Elan, but its fairly modest footprint means you can carry speed with confidence where others are forced to slow down.
+The 720S is no Lotus Elan, but a fairly modest footprint means you can carry speed with confidence where others are forced to slow down.
 At 1,930mm, it’s actually 165mm narrower than its 570S sibling, and 254mm shorter and 100mm narrower than a Lamborghini Aventador.
 On the B488 in Bedfordshire, those millimetres matter.

 Special mention also goes to the McLaren’s interlinked, ECU-controlled hydraulic suspension, which obviates the need for anti-roll bars.
-It’s far too complicated to explain here (indeed, it was the subject of a PhD thesis) – suffice to say it makes the 720S both pliant and utterly planted on challenging Tarmac.
+It’s far too complicated to explain here (indeed, it was the subject of a PhD thesis) – suffice to say it makes the 720S both pliant and utterly planted on challenging tarmac.

 Drift mode is a tad daunting

 Remember the outgoing Ford Focus RS and its infamous Drift Mode?
 Well, the 720S has a more advanced version of the same thing.